Other

 commendation signed by James White or John Loughborough.

-course, those who were not considered to accurately represent the views
+Of course, those who were not considered to accurately represent the

-of the Church did not receive these cards of commendation.
-And
+views of the Church did not receive these cards of commendation.

-with any one," failed to get cards of commendation.
-They, with
+without "consultation with any one," failed to get cards of

-against instruction from that source, claiming that "when they got
+warfare against instruction from that source, claiming that "when they

-that gift out of the way, the message would go unrestrained to its `loud
+got that gift out of the way, the message would go unrestrained to its

 One of the principal claims made by those who warred against

-and that if one stood clear before the Lord that was all the
+that if one stood clear before the Lord that was all the organization

-organization needed," etc. Upon this point, when church order was
+needed," etc. Upon this point, when church order was contested, we read:

-familiar?
-Be careful when you use Loughborough to try to support
+Sounding familiar?
+Be careful when you use Loughborough to try to

-the notion of pure "academic freedom" within Church schools
+support the notion of pure "academic freedom" within Church schools and

 have to be at least some very specific direction and discipline within